Alfresco/docs-alfresco/insight-engine/latest/config/sharding/index.md

 ## Does sharding work with SSL enabled?

-Alfresco Content Services 6.x uses Alfresco Search and Insight Engine (Solr 6), so sharding is supported with full SSL and non-SSL.
+Alfresco Content Services 6.x uses Search and Insight Engine (Solr 6), so sharding is supported with full SSL and non-SSL.
 Make sure you configure the Solr and SSL settings properly.

 For more information, see [Installation options]({% link insight-engine/latest/install/options.md %}).

 ## Are there any considerations for query load and number of documents?

 Before sharding your Solr index, it is important to consider your query load and the size of your repository.
 You need to create machines to host Solr.
-For more information, see [Configuring Alfresco Search and Insight Engine]({% link insight-engine/latest/config/index.md %}).
+For more information, see [Configuring Search and Insight Engine]({% link insight-engine/latest/config/index.md %}).
 For example, if you need 5 shards, you need to setup those 5 machines, and have Solr instances running on all the 5 machines.
 Once your machines are ready, you are ready to set up or register shards.

-For more information, see [Setting up Solr sharding]({% link insight-engine/latest/config/sharding/create/index.md %}#Dynamic shard registration).
+For more information, see [Setting up Solr sharding]({% link insight-engine/latest/config/sharding/create/index.md %}#do-i-need-dynamic-shard-registration).

 ## After upgrading, can I use my current index while building a new sharded index?